arlac77/content-entry/README.md

 **Extends StreamContentEntryMixin(ContentEntry)**

-Content entries where a readable stream is the primary data representation
+Content entries where a readable stream is the primary data representation.

 ### Parameters